-Onna Rageth graduated from Falmouth Flexible's MA Creative Events Management in 2019.
-Here, she shares her experience of studying online, from what motivated her to do a master's, applying for the course, right through to how her degree has helped her succeed in her career.
+Onna Rageth, a graduate from Falmouth Flexible's MA Creative Events Management shares her experience of studying online, from what motivated her to do a master's, applying for the course, right through to how her degree has helped her succeed in her career.

 What stage in your career were you at before you decided to do a master’s?